Real life case study of a successful historic sex abuse claim against a Catholic Church school

-Rachel Thain, a leading lawyer in our specialist sex abuse team, agreed to represent a man who had suffered sexual abuse at the hands of a catholic priest during his time at a prestigious private catholic church school.
+Rachel Thain, a leading lawyer in our specialist sex abuse team, has successfully recovered compensation for a man who suffered sexual abuse at the hands of a catholic priest when he was a pupil at a prestigious private Catholic Church school.

 The man’s compensation claim was funded under our popular No Win, No Fee scheme.